nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1b.
 The client added has duplicate names.

     * 1b1.
 FitBook shows an error message for duplicate names.

        Use case ends.

+* 1c.
+The client added has a routine that is not in FitBook.

+    * 1c1.
+FitBook shows an error message to use a valid routine.

+       Use case ends.